 - (b) University discipline, as distinguished from other forms of reproof or administrative action, shall be reserved for employee misconduct that is either serious in itself or is made serious through its repetition or its consequences.
-(1) Admonitions, oral reprimands, and similar eriticism shall not be considered disciplinary action.(2) Counseling, including letters of instruction and recommendations for participation in an employee assistance program, shall not be considered disciplinary action. - (c) An employee shall not \underline{may} be disciplined \underline{only} for activities which $\underline{occur\ on}$ $\underline{University\ property\ or\ when\ the\ employee}$ is acting as a University employee fall outside the scope of employment. - (d) Statute of Limitation.
-In cases of alleged misconduct, no disciplinary process may commence if more than thirty (30) days have passed between the time when the Board knew or should have known about the alleged misconduct and the initiation of the investigatory or disciplinary process. - (e) No provision in this Article shall be interpreted in a manner that may abridge or violate an employee's academic freedom as defined in Article 5 or constitutional rights, nor shall an employee be disciplined for exercising such freedom or rights. - (f) Prior to investigatory questioning in a formal investigation in which the University has reason to believe that the employee may be disciplined, the that may reasonably be expected to result in disciplinary action, an employee shall receive written notice that he or she is entitled to UFF or other representation during such questioning. - (g) When involuntary leave with pay is imposed as a precautionary action, the employee shall receive all compensation and benefits that would have been received had the leave not been imposed, including compensation for any overload or supplemental employment scheduled prior to the imposition of the leave.
+(1) Admonitions, oral reprimands, and similar eriticism shall not be considered disciplinary action.(2) Counseling, including letters of instruction and recommendations for participation in an employee assistance program, shall not be considered disciplinary action. - (c) An employee shall not may be disciplined only for activities which occur on University property or when the employee is acting as a University employee fall outside the scope of employment. - (c) An employee's activities which occur away from University property or when the employee is not acting within the scope of his or her employment shall be subject to discipline only when such activities impair the ability to perform his or her assigned job duties or constitutes impermissible harassing or threatening conduct directed at a student or co-worker. - (d) Statute of Limitation.
+In cases of alleged misconduct, no disciplinary process may commence if more than thirty (30) days have passed between the time when the Board knew or should have known about the alleged misconduct and the initiation of the investigatory or disciplinary process. - (d) No provision in this Article shall be interpreted in a manner that may abridge or violate an employee's academic freedom as defined in Article 5 or constitutional rights, nor shall an employee be disciplined for exercising such freedom or rights. - (f) Prior to investigatory questioning in a formal investigation in which the University has reason to believe that the employee may be disciplined, the that may reasonably be expected to result in disciplinary action, an employee shall receive written notice that he or she is entitled to UFF or other representation during such questioning.
+This notice may be provided within the document that notifies the employee of the investigation or that summons the employee for questioning.